tel/old-blog/_posts/2014-07-23-types_of_data.md

 ~~~

 to completely formalize how products and sums eliminate one another.
-This is a bit less pretty to write down, but greatly emphasizes the
+This is a bit less pretty to write down, but emphasizes the duality
-duality between construction and use.
+between construction and use.

 ## Aside: Explosions, negations, and *ex falso quodlibet*